anthonybaran/COD_lunabot_23-24/git_crash_course.md

 - Set up proper credentials to push to github
 `git config --global credential.username "<githubusername>"`

--To push
+- To push
-`git push <github remote repository> master`
+`git push <github remote repository name> master`

+- To copy a github repository on a local repository `git clone <github repository link> <name of new folder>`

+- update your branch to the current branch in github `git fetch`

+- Pull changes from github
+`git pull <remote repository to pull from> <which branch to pull from>`

+- setup ssh key so you don't have to use your password to push

 # Git Commands
 ### A lot of this can be done from vscode

 - Initialize a directory to create a new git project `git init`
 - creates a hidden .git folder where info is stored about your project history, don't touch it